 Whether you want to take a first step in a research career or would like a specialised role in livestock or animal industries, a MSc (Animal Science) will give you the skills you need.

 Animal science is a broad subject and you could engage in study and research in one of many subjects from livestock production, genetics, nutrition, reproductive physiology, lactation, animal behaviour and welfare.

 Massey University has an active research programme in many areas of applied and theoretical aspects of animal science, much of it funded by industry.
 You’ll have the opportunity to research a relevant issue and generate solutions for the real world.

 A master’s builds your capability in sourcing, generating and interpreting quality information to make informed decisions.
 You’ll develop specialised knowledge in your chosen field.

 Massey University’s proud record in land-based study dates back to 1927 when we offered New Zealand’s first degrees in agriculture.

-At Massey you will not just be studying animal science, you will be part of this world-leading animal and agricultural science hub.
-Massey’s Manawatu campus is surrounded by working farms and state-of-the-art animal science research facilities..
+At Massey you’ll be part of this world-leading animal and agricultural science hub.
+Massey’s Manawatū campus is surrounded by working farms and state-of-the-art animal science research facilities.
 You are able to access our extensive research and working facilities as part of your study.
 These include:

 We also host The International Sheep Research Centre which leads the world with its investigations into sheep husbandry and related areas.